agentrickard/domain/README.txt

 When you enable the module, it will create a {domain} table in your Drupal database.

+All existing nodes on your site will be assigned to the default domain for your web site and to all affiliates.
+If you wish to alter this behavior, see sections 2.4 through 2.6.

 ----
 2.1 Patches to Drupal Core